nossrannug/feast-postgres/README.md

     ...
 ```

 When running `feast apply`, if `db_schema` is set then that value will be used when creating the schema, else the name of the schema will be the value in `user`.
-If the schema already exists then no schema is created, but the user must have privileges to create tables and indexes as well as dropping tables.
+If the schema already exists then no schema is created, but the user must have privileges to create tables and indexes as well as dropping tables and indexes.

 ### Offline store:
 To configure the offline store edit `feature_store.yaml`